 Maintaining large financial reserves is actually a common and encouraged practice among nonprofits and governments.
 Two similarly large organizations show somewhat how the IRS might consider the case.
 Both The Bill and Melinda Gates Foundation and Harvard University operate with endowments of around $50 billion, roughly ten times their annual budget.
 The IRS has not considered either one to be in violation of the commensurate test.

 The Church, having had its property confiscated in the 19th century in both Missouri and Utah, also has a historical rationale for building especially large reserves.

-If the whistleblower numbers are correct, The Church of Jesus Christ is maintaining an endowment equal to about 16 times their annual budget, a ratio that is within typical practices for endowed 501(c)(3)s.
-Many private foundations annually distribute the minimum 5% of their total assets, making endowments equal to 20 times an annual budget very common.
+If the whistleblower numbers are correct, the Church of Jesus Christ is maintaining an endowment equal to about 16 times its annual budget, a ratio that is within typical practices for endowed 501(c)(3)s.
+Many private foundations annually distribute a minimum of 5% of their total assets, making endowments equal to 20 times an annual budget very common.
 So, this practice of keeping a sizeable financial reserve is not likely to violate the commensurate test.

 Why would the Church have a rainy-day fund?

 Even if Ensign Peak were required to make distributions by law—and as mentioned above, it appears that it is not—when the report says that Ensign Peak Advisors should be distributing its wealth for charitable causes, it appears to misunderstand what the law considers charitable.